NTE – What if a person is not a “Christian”?

 NTE1 What are the ultimate meanings and outcomes of life?

 There are so many outstanding people who are not Christians.
 Some are rightly held in honour for all the ways they have benefited people.
 Others are amazingly successful in life Ecclesiastes 2:4-11, 4:4.
 Yet what will be the ultimate outcomes of their lives from God’s point of view?
 Ecclesiastes 1:3, 12:14.

-Jesus Christ explained that the earthly lives of all people are only a short “proving ground” Matthew 16:25-26.
+Jesus Christ explained that the earthly lives of all people are really only a short “proving ground” Matthew 16:25-26.
 The “main event” is our ongoing existence forever!
 That will begin either after our death, or if Jesus Christ (“the Son of Man”) returns to Earth before we die.
 Whenever He does return, God’s final judgment of all people will occur Matthew 16:27.

 NTE2 God’s assessment of each Christian person’s life